hawley-jeffrey-bah/payment-accuracy/website/pages/programs/dhs-federal-emergency-management-agency-fema-hazard-mitigati-2c8e3e80.md

       since 2015, simplifies and clarifies guidance, and incorporates strategic mitigation priorities.
     Mitigation_Strategy: atp4_1
+  - Action_Taken: Planned
+    Completion_Date: FY2024
+    Description_Action_Taken: FEMA will continue to provide regular training opportunities for regional partners and state, local, tribal, and territorial governments.
+      Training is specifically tailored to each audience and will continue to range from webinar recordings to on-demand workshops.
+Training offered through the Emergency Management Institute will also continue to offer self-paced courses, with a certificate of completion provided at the end.
+By continuing to train relevant parties and stakeholders, FEMA can continue to sustain and enhance program performance going forward, including the assurance that sufficient documentation is readily available.
+    Mitigation_Strategy: app3_1
   - Action_Taken: Completed
     Completion_Date: FY2023 Q4
     Description_Action_Taken: 'The Payment Integrity Information Act of 2019 (PIIA)